benspak/builders.to/DEPLOYMENT_GUIDE.md

 ### Overview

 The application uses `render.yaml` for infrastructure-as-code deployment.
 This file automatically configures:
-- Backend web service
+- Backend web service (serves both API and frontend)
-- Frontend static site
 - PostgreSQL database
 - Environment variables and connections

+**Note**: The frontend and backend are served from a single service to simplify deployment and handle SPA routing correctly.

 ### Deployment Steps